will-z-yu/Mini-Projects/HTML-CSS-test/README.md

 Some tips:

-1. you can actually set the css attribute for <body>
+1. you can actually set the css attribute for < body> tag

 2. you can set the width to %, which will change according to the screen width